Corporate Communication Unit

-Corporate Communications Unit, Public Service Department, was approved following the Financial Procedure Act, 1957 Section 15 (3) Posts Warrant No. A51 2009, starting from 16 March 2009.
-The establishment of this unit is done through the decision of the Special Cabinet Committee on National Management, Series 6 No.2 / 2008m on 22nd September 2008.
-The committee had agreed that the posts of Public Relations Officers (PPA) in the Ministries should be revised and the role and functions of PPAs should be realigned in tandem with the aspirations of the government.
+The Corporate Communications Unit, Public Service Department, was approved following the Financial Procedure Act, 1957 Section 15 (3) Posts Warrant No. A51 2009, which became effective on 16 March 2009.
+The establishment of this unit was done through the decision of the Special Cabinet Committee on National Management, Series 6 No.2 / 2008m on 22 September 2008.
+The committee had agreed that the posts of Public Relations Officers (PPA) in the ministries should be revised and the role and functions of PPAs should be realigned in tandem with the aspirations of the government.

-Corporate Communications Unit was established in 1st January 2016 through the restructuring process of the previous Communications Team, and the expansion of their role and functions, which serves to enhance the image of PSD as the main driving force for public service transformation.
+The Corporate Communications Unit was established on 1 January 2016 through the restructuring process of the previous Communications Team and the expansion of their roles and functions, which serve to enhance the image of PSD as the main driving force for public service transformation.

-- Ensuring effective plans and implementations of media plans regarding publicity, promotions and campaigns for every policies, roles, programmes and activities, and the Department’s official functions through promotional items, print and electronic media.
+- Ensuring the effective planning and implementation of media plans regarding publicity, promotions and campaigns for every policy, role, programme, and activity as well as official Department functions through promotional items and print and electronic media.

-- Providing handouts and reference materials that are available to the public and media, including informative materials for each policy, roles, programs and activities, and official Department functions through the issuance of printed materials such as newsletters, annual reports, brochures, flyers; photographs; and videos;
+- Providing handouts and reference materials to the public and media, including informative materials for each policy, role, programme and activity as well as official Department functions through the issuance of printed materials such as newsletters, annual reports, brochures, flyers, photographs, and videos;

-- Ensuring complaints and suggestions from the customers and public regarding services by PSD is followed through smoothly while meeting their demands; and
+- Ensuring complaints and suggestions from customers and the public regarding the services provided by PSD are followed through smoothly while meeting their demands; and

-- Ensuring that customers and public who seeks information or who are currently or had previously received any service from the Department are treated well and handled quickly and effectively.
+- Ensuring that customers and public who seek information or who are currently or had previously received any service from the Department are treated well and handled quickly and effectively.

-- Acting as the Department’s 'focal point' in the dissemination of information at departmental, national and global level;
+- Acting as the Department’s focal point in the dissemination of information at departmental national and global levels

 - Planning and implementing PSD’s corporate image empowerment strategy;